jrodgers8/2025barfield/README.md

 ## About Me

 Hello, I'm Jessica.
 Data Analyst and epidemiologist.
+Los Angeles based.

+### 📚 Projects

+Welcome to my portfolio, where I showcase my projects.

 - Querying data using SQL.
 - Generate reports and perform ad-hoc data analysis using SQL.